nikches/react-native-models/README.md

 # react-native-models
 Implementation of the models for React Native.

+- serialization/deserialization of Date and RegExp objects not supported yet.
+Instead it should be used strings.

 ### Features:
 - serialization/deserialization and saving of models in AsyncStorage;
 - properties of setters/getters for models;